Efficient space reduction techniques by optimized majority rules for the Kemeny aggregation problem and beyond: Introduction

-Computing the medians of an election is unfortunately NP-hard \cite{dwork}, \cite{bachmeier} thus known exact algorithms are computationally expensive and impractical for large-scale instances.
-Most of the literature thus concentrate on the approximation algorithms and heuristics \cite{Kemenywww}.
-A reasonable and intermediate approach is to obtain exact algorithm and techniques to reduce the search space, e.g. by reducing to subproblems of smaller size with the Extended Condorcet Criteria (XCC) \cite{truchon-XCC}, the 3/4 Majority rule \cite{3/4} or by simplifying the weighted majority graph of the election with the MOT algorithm \cite{hamel-space}, the Unanimity property or the Pareto efficiency \cite{always}.
+\textit{Previous works.} Known exact algorithms are computationally expensive and impractical for large-scale instances.
+While some authors have studied exact resolutions using integer linear programming, dynamic programming, branch and bound technique \cite{handbook, bnb1, bnb2}, and also the parametrized complexity and fixed-parameter algorithms of the problem \cite{betzler1, Kenyon, betzler-jcss,karphinski-2010, nishimura-2013}, most of the literature thus focuses on heuristics \cite{Kemenywww, robin-bnb} and approximation algorithms with provable guarantees by innovative and practical approaches ranging from greedy methods \cite{cohen-1999, davenport}, linear programming relaxation of the Kemeny problem \cite{ailon, zuylen-deterministic}, and approximations of known exact space reduction techniques \cite{escobedo} to discrete and smooth approximations of the Kendall-tau distance functions by the Spearman footrule distance or by sigmoid-type functions \cite{dwork, diaconis, soft-condorcet}.
+A reasonable and intermediate approach is to obtain exact algorithms and techniques to reduce the search space, e.g. by reducing to subproblems of smaller size with the Extended Condorcet Criteria (XCC) \cite{truchon-XCC, escobedo}, with the 3/4 Majority rule \cite{3/4} exploiting non-dirty candidates \cite{betzler1}, or by simplifying the weighted majority graph with the MOT algorithm \cite{hamel-space} and the Unanimity property \cite{always}.

-Our main contribution consists of optimized quantitative extensions of the well-known 3/4-majority rule of Betzler et al. \cite{3/4} and the Major Order Theorem (MOT) of Hamel and Milosz \cite{hamel-space} for the Kemeny aggregation problem.
-These rules are majority rules in the sense that they both provide sufficient conditions to confirm that the relative rankings of two candidates $x,y$ in all medians must respect the preference of the majority of the votes.
+\emph{Our work}.
+The main contributions of this paper concern exact and approximate methods.
+We first obtain some optimized extension called $\alpha$MOT of the Major Order Theorem (MOT) of Hamel and Milosz \cite{hamel-space} for the Kemeny aggregation problem.
+In essence, MOT and $\alpha$MOT are majority rules which provide sufficient conditions to confirm that the relative rankings of two candidates $x,y$ in \emph{all medians} must respect the preference of the majority of the votes.
+These easy-to-use and most basic constraints reduce the search space and shed light on the structure of the set of all medians, which can be prohibitively too large and intractable.

-Our extensions improve significantly the efficiency of the above techniques and have the potential to deal with a good proportion of large-scale instances with hundreds of candidates by using a combination of these optimized majority rules and any black box solver that can solve exactly small-medium instances up to 30-50 candidates.

-By taking into account the extra information available in the problem such as the number of candidates and by considering an additional optimization of certain piecewise linear functions in one variable, our results achieve significantly more refined space reduction techniques as illustrated by experimental results on real-world data from PrefLib and synthetic data drawn randomly from the Mallows model for ranking distribution.